6. 除非附则另有规定，最新版的《罗伯特议事规则（Robert’s Rules of Order）》是会友大会最权威的议事规则根据。

 “special resolution” means a resolution that requires a majority of not less than 2/3 of the votes cast at a general meeting of the members eligible to vote or meeting of the Board.
 It is required to make fundamental changes to the organization and governance of the church.

-Article I – Membership
+Article II – Membership

-2. There shall be three categories of membership:
+3. There are three categories of membership:

-2.1.
+3.1.
 Active Member

 An Active Member is a member in good standing who has been officially confirmed as having met the requirements for membership outlined in the Constitution and these bylaws, and who regularly attends and actively supports the church in ways outlined in the membership covenant.

-2.2.
+3.2.
 Associate Member

 Associate Members may not vote at meetings of members, nor hold office in the church.

 An Associate Member may be returned to Active Member status at the discretion of the Board.